gtancev/gtancev.github.io/_projects/2022-12-31-sensor-systems.md

 ## Summary

 [High levels of air pollution are harmful to health](https://doi.org/10.1016/S2542-5196(20)30272-2) and thus need to be monitored.
 However, measurement devices are generally expensive and therefore sparsely distributed spatially.
 In some parts of the world, access is even lacking.
 [Meanwhile, research has shown that air pollution can vary heavily on small scales](https://doi.org/10.1021/acs.est.7b00891), so personal exposure at the current density is unknown.
-The hope is that such gaps can be filled by means of low-cost gas sensor systems and networks, but their reliability is still quite low.
-The goal of this project was to first identify failure modes and, in a second step, design protocols to increase or track trustworthiness.
+The hope is that such gaps can be filled by means of low-cost gas sensor systems and networks, but their reliability is quite low.
+Typically, these systems are calibrated using field data and machine learning algorithms to overcome the deficiencies.
+The goal of this project was to first identify remaining failure modes (e.g., sensor aging) and, in a second step, design protocols to increase or track trustworthiness.
 I worked on [this project](https://www.aramis.admin.ch/Beteiligte/?ProjectID=44523) as a research scientist at [METAS](https://www.metas.ch/metas/en/home.html) and the peer-reviewed publications became the basis for my doctoral degree in the end.

 ---

 ### Identifying failure modes of field calibration.

 Firstly, the relocation problem with field calibrated systems was revised and [traced back to lacking representativeness of the calibration data](https://www.mdpi.com/1424-8220/20/21/6198), typically followed by concept drift.
+In other words, the performance of the devices degrades when they are moved to other locations, but it can also degrade over time after at the same location.
+In this work, such calibrations were replicated and the data and models were examined.
+The main finding was that the cause was the lack of representativeness of the calibration data and the correlations between the measured variables.
+If the relationships between the variables change, the calibration model also becomes invalid.
+The conclusion was that this problem may be solved with the help of orthogonal experimental designs.

 <img src="/images/projects/sensor-systems/wf_1.png" width="800">